Young Liberals (UK): Conferences

 The federal Conference is the sovereign body of the Young Liberals and has power to determine policy and direction.
 The federal Young Liberals usually hosts two conferences a year, a conference in the Winter and a training weekend known as 'Activate' in the Summer, which also acts as the constitutionally mandated Annual General Meeting.
 At conferences policy motions which shape YL policy and amendments to the organisations constitution are debated, alongside training and speaker sessions.

 In addition, during each conference there is an Executive Scrutiny session, whereby members of the executive submit reports to conference on their activities and actions in their job.
 After each report motions on officers are debated, wherein any member can submit a Motion of commendation, Motion of censure or Motion of no confidence in an officer.
 Motions of commendation and censure are non-binding opinions of conference passed by a simple majority, expressing either positive or negative opinion on the actions of an officer.
 Motions of no confidence are binding motions which if passed have the effect of removing an officer from their position and require a two thirds majority in order to pass.

 All Conferences following Manchester 2021, the first in person conference following the COVID-19 pandemic, are held as hybrid conferences.
 Hybrid conferences allow members to join in debates via Confera, an in-house developed and bespoke software package (and mobile app) which allows hybrid participation and voting in democratic events.

-Conference locations

-Special Conferences

-In addition to the two ordinary Conferences the Young Liberals may also hold additional "Special Conferences".
-The Special Conferences require a requisition submitted to the Young Liberals Federal Executive signed by 40 full members, including at least 4 members of each State Organisation.
-The Special Conferences debates business specified in the requisition, although additional business may be taken at the discretion of the Executive.

-The threshold of a Special Conference used to be significantly higher, standing at 200 members, however with the success of Online Conferences it was lowered as they could be held online with ease.